a327ex/www/content/posts/super_auto_pets_mechanics.md

 | --- | --- |
 | `N random allies` | `where N >= 1` |

 Just a small change from the previous `random ally` effect target to avoid having to repeat it in the table for multiple targets.
+The beaver would look like this:

+* Trigger: sell
+* Effect: stat change
+* Effect target: 2 random allies

+I'm not going to repeat this for every unit.
+For units where a new trigger/effect/effect target exists, I'll just add the new element and it will be `bolded like this`.
+And for units that can be built from elements that were previously added then I'll show how they should be built instead.

 ### Cricket